KansasCityWomeninTechnology/CodingAndCocktailsWorksheetSession10/docs/worksheet/part_3b_adding_data_to_our_template.md

-# Part 4: Adding Data to Your Template
+# Adding Data to Your Template

 Now that you have your data ready, wire it up to your component’s template.